antsmartian/antoaravinth.github.com/index.md

 ### About me:
 Nothing much about me.
-I'm a guy who have just finished my Engineering (B.E) and working as an intern in [Juspay](http://juspay.in/).
+I'm a guy who have just finished my Engineering (B.E) and working @ [Juspay](http://juspay.in/).
 I certainly love doing some stuffs with programming languages like Java, Groovy , C#.
 Recently fallen in love with bash scripting and brainfu_k.
+From 2013, into Android.
+Feeling it how challenging to code in android!
 Love to solve programatic problems.
 Always eager to learn new things in current software field.
 Ah!
 Thats much enough about me.